nilsmorozs/uwa-channel-model/README.md

 This repository contains the code to accompany the following publication:

-N. Morozs, W. Gorma, B. Henson, L. Shen, P. D. Mitchell and Y. V. Zakharov, "Channel Modelling for Underwater Acoustic Network Simulation," submitted to IEEE Communications Surveys & Tutorials, Feb 2020.
+N. Morozs, W. Gorma, B. Henson, L. Shen, P. D. Mitchell and Y. V. Zakharov, "Channel Modelling for Underwater Acoustic Network Simulation," in TechRxiv (submitted to IEEE Communications Surveys & Tutorials, Feb 2020).

 This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) through the USMART Project under Grant EP/P017975/1.